-Stand By for Future Sculpture Trails
+Future Sculpture Trails

 Apparently, if you choose the right time to visit the Tasmanian Bushland Garden, you will see even more sculptures than we did.
 Their second sculpture trail concluded in January 2013, with many of the works since sold or collected by their makers.
 Some do remain, either for sale or as part of the permanent collection.

 The Block Family by Damon Wills is one such permanent exhibit.
 “Mrs Block is perfect, as mothers are.
 Mr Block has a slightly off-centre head, like many fathers…” Love it!
 My personal favourite though, was another sculpture in the permanent collection by James Hanslow.
 Based on the Tasmanian Wedge-Tailed Eagle, the magnificent creature was constructed from recycled metals and is valued at $5,500.
 Another sculpture trail will commence in October this year.